 Similar to how we as individuals strive to reduce our carbon footprint, companies do the same through their sustainability initiatives.

 Do research to get to know how the airlines you frequently use are making efforts to reduce their carbon footprint.
 For example, Delta Airlines has a dedicated website elaborating on their efforts to reducing carbon emissions.

-3. go zero waste by PACKing Your own food and utentils
+3. Go zero waste by packing your own food and utensils

 Short and medium-haul travels do not provide complimentary meals.